kyegomez/swarms/docs/swarms/structs/sequential_workflow.md

 2. **Workflow Creation**: Create an instance of the **SequentialWorkflow** class.
 Specify the maximum number of loops the workflow should run and whether a dashboard should be displayed.

 3. **Task Addition**: Add tasks to the workflow using the `add` method.
-Each task should be described using a human-readable description, and the associated flow (callable object) should be provided.
+Each task should be described using a human-readable description, and the associated agent (callable object) should be provided.
 Additional arguments and keyword arguments can be passed to the task.

 4. **Task Execution**: Execute the workflow using the `run` method.
 The tasks within the workflow will be executed sequentially, with task results passed as inputs to subsequent tasks.